pnp/cli-microsoft365/docs/docs/cmd/todo/list/list-set.md

 ## Options

 `-i, --id [id]`
 : The ID of the list to update.
-Specify either id or name, not both
+Specify either `id` or `name`, but not both.

 `-n, --name [name]`
 : The display name of the list to update.
-Specify either id or name, not both
+Specify either `id` or `name`, but not both.

 `--newName <newName>`
-: The new name for the task list
+: The new name for the task list.

 --8<-- "docs/cmd/_global.md"